 Our lab is devoted to investigating neurocognitive development in both typically and atypically developing individuals, specifically those with autism and those on the fragile X spectrum of involvement.
-We use psychophysical (infrared eye tracking) as well as functional (fMRI and ERP) and structural (DTI, volumetric measurement) brain imaging techniques.
+We use psychophysical (infrared eye-tracking) as well as functional (fMRI and ERP) and structural (DTI, volumetric measurement) brain imaging techniques.
 Our research is focused broadly on several topics:

 - The functions of the parietal lobe of the brain (e.g., arithmetic, spatial reasoning, visual awareness of objects in space and multisensory integration).

 - Functions of the limbic system as it relates to social anxiety.

 - Dysfunction in gesture processing and production and associations with social skills in autism spectrum development.

 - Heterogeneity in sensory processing features in autism spectrum and typical development.